vaibhavttnd/vaibhav-jmeter/LoadTesting-README.txt

 	g) Build the job

 11. This job creates slave instances and runs Load Test on the master slave setup.
 The configuration of slaves takes a few minutes.
-After the job is completed, the URL of the HTML report is displayed and the report can be found in the S3 bucket.
+After the job is completed, go to the console output of the Build.
+The URL of the HTML report and the Success Rate of the test is displayed.
+The report can be found in the S3 bucket.